slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.
 -->

-> *'We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.' -- Plato*
+> *"We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light."
+-- Plato*

 Fear is paralyzing.

 If you view everything through the lens of fear, you'll tend to stay in retreat mode.
 Anger and excuses are fear clothed.
 All excuses are refutable.
 The best years of your life are the ones in which you decide your problems are your own - do not blame them on your mother, the ecology, or the president.
 Living reality requires less energy than victim constiousness.
 Escaping reality sucks your energy.

-> *'Don’t give in to your fears.
-If you do, you won’t be able to talk to your heart.' -- Paulo Coelho*
+> *"Don’t give in to your fears.
+If you do, you won’t be able to talk to your heart."
+-- Paulo Coelho*

 ### How to overcome fear?

-> *'We fear things in proportion to our ignorance of them.' -- Christian Nestell Bovee*
+> *"We fear things in proportion to our ignorance of them."
+-- Christian Nestell Bovee*

 Replace fear with curiosity.
 Hints: